DanielAvdar/dev-kit-mcp-server/CONTRIBUTING.md

-# Contributing to Python Code MCP Server
+# Contributing to Dev-Kit MCP Server

 Thank you for your interest in contributing to this project!
 Here's how you can help.